 Well, I didn’t plan on going to it but I did accidentally find that nude part of the beach and it wasn’t so bad.
 I arrived around twilight and found a spot to lay out my towel and sit for a few minutes watching the colors of the sky go from a dark blue to almost pitch black with only the twinkling lights of the stars and cruise ships to light up the ocean view in front of me.
 And the glaring lights of the street lamps behind me that bikers, roller skaters and passersby used to take advantage of the pleasant weather and go for a stroll or a quick bout of exercise.
 It was really a nice night to be out at the beach.

-A few minutes go by and suddenly the noise level on the beach increased.
+A few minutes go by and suddenly the noise level on the beach increases.
 I noticed that the people around me were staring out at the ocean and talking among themselves.
-Then…I realized that a very tan, middle aged guy near the shore didn’t have any clothes on!
-I could have sworn I saw him earlier and I knew he had had clothes on a few minutes earlier.
+Then…I realized that a very tan, middle-aged guy near the shore didn’t have any clothes on!
+I could have sworn I saw him earlier and I knew he had had clothes on a few minutes ago.
 But, then all of a sudden he decided to take ’em all off!

-Everything was going just fine, until I realized that on my walk back to the towel, the naked man was less than 50 feet away from me.
-And higher up on the sand than I was.
+Everything was going just fine until I realized that on my walk back to my towel, the naked man was less than 50 feet away from me.
+And higher up on the sand than I was at that moment.
 He was gazing out at the ocean himself oblivious to everyone else around him.
-I had no choice but to pass by him and I did so by looking out towards the ocean and praying that he didn’t come near me.
+I had no choice but to pass by him and I did so by looking out towards the ocean and praying that he wouldn’t come near me.
 At the same time, my face was beet red (thank goodness it was dark!) and I had to cover my mouth to keep myself from laughing at how awkward this situation was -or could have become.

 I survived and while nothing directly embarrassing happened to me this time, I guess I was more embarrassed for this man since he was out in public.
 At any rate, I’m going to pay more attention the next time I visit Barceloneta (if I don’t go to better beaches along the Costa Brava) and make sure I don’t go back to this spot in the daytime. 😛

 And what was probably the most embarrassing experience of them all and of the past decade is the following story.
-I managed to handle it well after it happened but due to the sheer number of people I saw in both airports, on the plane and later on the metro, this had to have been my most uncomfortable travel experience to date.
-I laugh at it now but I was mortified in the moment!
+I managed to handle it well after it happened but due to the sheer number of people I saw in both airports, on the plane and later that night on the Metro, this had to have been my most uncomfortable travel experience to date.
+I laugh at it now but I was mortified at the time!
 (And had only brought one pair of jeans for my trip.
 So…here’s the full story: